What is a Study Permit?

 Payments can be made via wire transfer or credit card, and must be initiated online through your payment portal.

 After you make the payment using the payment portal, you will be issued a receipt within two weeks, depending on your method of payment, to attach to your study permit application.
-The confirmation email will be sent from [email protected].
+The confirmation email will be sent from the Student Accounts Canada team.
 All payments are due 30 days from the invoice issue date.

 Apply for your Study Permit